Suhamyds/suhamyds/README.md

   - 🌱 I currently have a degree in CTS Database

-  - 🔭 I have experience in the area of ​​data engineering and I really like the front and.
+  - 🔭 I have experience in the area of ​​data engineering And I'm fascinated by programming.
 </p>

 <!-- Dropdown -->